thrasher-corp/gocryptotrader/cmd/quickdata/app/README.md

 ## Overview

-This package provides a means to quickly request and receive data for an individual exchange, asset and currency pair.
+This package provides a means to quickly return data for an individual exchange, asset and currency pair.
 For the times you just really want to get some data without config and minimal setup.

 ## Features